etcd-io/etcd/Documentation/learning/api.md

 ```

 * Watch_ID - the ID of the watch that corresponds to the response.
 * Created - set to true if the response is for a create watch request.
-The client should record ID and expect to receive events for the watch on the stream.
+The client should store the ID and expect to receive events for the watch on the stream.
 All events sent to the created watcher will have the same watch_id.
 * Canceled - set to true if the response is for a cancel watch request.
 No further events will be sent to the canceled watcher.
 * Compact_Revision - set to the minimum historical revision available to etcd if a watcher tries watching at a compacted revision.
 This happens when creating a watcher at a compacted revision or the watcher cannot catch up with the progress of the key-value store.
 The watcher will be canceled; creating new watches with the same start_revision will fail.
 * Events - a list of new events in sequence corresponding to the given watch ID.